 In 1993 and 1995 he developed the first group-III nitride-based high-brightness blue/green LEDs.
 He also developed the first group-III nitride-based violet laser diodes (LDs) in 1995.
 In 1996, his former company, Nichia, started selling white LEDs using his invention of blue LEDs.
 These white LEDs have been used for all kinds of lighting applications in order to save energy consumptions.
 The electric consumption of white LEDs is about one tenth in comparison with that of conventional incandescent bulb lamp nowadays.
 In 1999, Nichia started selling the violet laser diodes for the application of blue-ray DVDs.
 Without his invention of violet laser diodes, the blue ray DVD was not realized.

 Professor Nakamura had received numerous awards for his work, including the Nishina Memorial Award (1996), the Materials Research Society Medal Award (1997), the Institute of Electrical and Electronics Engineers Jack A. Morton Award, the British Rank Prize (1998), the Benjamin Franklin Medal Award (2002), the Millennium Technology Prize (2006), the Czochralski Award (2007), the Prince of Asturias Award for Technical Scientific Research (2008), The Harvey Award (2009), and the Technology & Engineering Emmy Award (2012) awarded by The National Academy of Television Arts & Sciences (NATAS).
-He was elected as a fellow of the U.S. National Academy of Engineering in 2003.
 He is the 2014 Nobel Laureate in Physics for the invention of efficient blue light-emitting diodes which has enabled bright and energy-saving white light sources.
-Prof. Nakamura received the 2014 Order of Culture Award in Japan.
-He was inducted into the National Inventors Hall of Fame in 2015.
-He received the 2015 Charles Stark Draper Prize for Engineering and the 2015 Global Energy Prize in Russia.
+Prof. Nakamura is a fellow of the National Academy of Engineering, the National Academy of Inventors, and the National Inventors Hall of Fame.
+He is the recipient of the 2014 Order of Culture Award in Japan, the 2015 Charles Stark Draper Prize for Engineering, the 2015 Global Energy Prize, the 2017 Mountbatten Medal Achievement Award, the 2018 Zayed Future Energy Prize, the Iwaki Award, the 2020 National Academy of Science (NAS) Award for the Industrial Application of Science, and the 2021 Queen Elizabeth Prize for Engineering.

 Since 2000, he has been a professor of Materials and Electrical & Computer Engineering at the University of California, Santa Barbara.
-He holds more than 200 US patents and over 300 Japanese patents.
+He holds more than 200 US patents and over 175 Japanese patents.
 He has published over 550 papers in his field.
 Prof. Nakamura is the Research Director of the Solid State Lighting & Energy Electronics Center and The Cree Chair in Solid State Lighting & Displays.
 He co-founded Soraa, Inc. in 2008, which operates vertically integrated fabrication facilities in California’s Silicon Valley and Santa Barbara.
+In 2013, he co-founded SLD Laser, along with Professor Steven DenBaars, Dr. James Raring, and Dr. Paul Rudy to pioneer blue lasers and laser lighting products.
+SLD Laser was acquired by Kyocera Corporation in early 2021.